uNuduNu/User-manager/README.md

+#User manager practice project

-User manager practice project.
-Store user data in database, backend provides REST interface for getting / adding / modifying / deleting user data.
+Store user data in database, backend provides REST interface to data and loads frontend as main page.

-MongoDB used for database, NodeJS for backend, React used for frontend.
+MongoDB used for database, NodeJS for backend, React for frontend.